mmistakes/made-mistakes-jekyll/README.md

 Serves SVG files with the correct MIME type when running `$ jekyll --server`.

+---

 ## Layouts

-There are three main content `_layouts` used on the site: `post.html`, `page.html`, and `paperfaces.html`.
+There are three main content `_layouts` used on the site: `post.html`, `page.html`, and `work.html`.

 ### Text layouts

 The `post.html` and `page.html` layouts are very similar: both pull in large feature images when specified, and both are meant for text heavy blog posts (or articles).
 Adding the tag *feature* to a posts' front matter activates an alternate post layout that stretches the feature image and overlays the main content some.
 Ideal for posts you want to give more attention to.

-### Photo/Image Layout
+### Portfolio/Image Layout (Work in Progress)

-Needs some love, but does work.
-There is some hard coding in `paperfaces.html` that is specific to the PaperFaces series of portraits I've been posting, but it can be easily adapted for photo galleries or portfolios.
+Needs some love, but does work albeit with some messy looking Liquid to keep post pagination isolated to the current category.

-## Home and Index Pages
+### Home and Index Pages

-Home page uses the `home.html` layout and is designed to pull in the 15 most recent posts that are tagged `feature`.
-Articles page uses the `post-index.html` layout and is designed to display all posts in the category `articles`.
-The images that display to the right of each post title are 340x100 px and designated as `image.main` in each post's front matter.
+Home page uses the `home.html` layout and is designed to pull in 6 posts (thumbnail image and title) that are tagged `feature` along with the 10 latest posts in `category: articles`.
+Articles index uses the `post-index.html` layout and is designed to display all posts in the category `articles`.

+---

-#### Videos
+## Videos

 Not sure if this only effects Kramdown or if it's an issue with Markdown in general.
 But adding YouTube video embeds causes errors when building your Jekyll site.
 To fix add a space between the `<iframe>` tags and remove `allowfullscreen`.
 Example below:

 ``` html
 <iframe width="560" height="315" src="http://www.youtube.com/embed/PWf4WUoMXwg" frameborder="0"> </iframe>
 ```

+---

 ## Useful Commands